-Why would you want to install Report Builder?
-I must admit that I don’t use Report Builder an awful lot, but I find it particularly useful when I can’t access my own laptop.
+Why would you want to download Report Builder?
+I must admit that I don’t use the application an awful lot, but I find it particularly useful when I can’t access my own laptop.
 When this happens, instead of using SQL Server Data Tools (SSDT), I can use Report Builder to create a reporting project and make quick edits to an existing report or dashboard from another workstation.

 What is Report Builder?

 According to Microsoft, “Report Builder provides data visualizations that include charts, maps, sparklines, and data bars that can help produce new insights well beyond what can be achieved with standard tables and charts.
 Use Report Builder to create reports and shared datasets.
 Publish report parts, and then browse the Report Part Gallery to reuse existing report parts as building blocks for creating new reports quickly with a “grab and go” experience.”

 You can read more about Report Builder’s features on Microsoft’s download page.

 Report Builder is an incredibly helpful tool for making edits to existing documents on the fly.
 So if you find yourself needing to make changes from other workstations a lot, it’s worth taking the time to learn how to install and use Report Builder.
 There are two ways to use Report Builder software in an SCCM environment.

 You can either run it from the SQL Server Reporting Services (SSRS) website OR you can install a Report Builder download from Microsoft’s website.